 Action:

-To address this, the SEStran Chair will write to the constituent local authorities ahead of the May 2017 elections to advise them of the Board’s diversity in 2016/17 and ask them to assist SEStran in achieving our objectives of improving the Partnership Board diversity.
+To address this, the SEStran Chair wrote to the constituent local authorities ahead of the May 2017 elections to advise them of the Board’s diversity in 2016/17 and ask them to assist SEStran in achieving our objectives of improving the Partnership Board diversity.

 NON-COUNCILLOR MEMBERS

-The current term for SEStran Non-Councillor Members finishes in April 2018.
+.
 Under the 2005 Regional Transport Partnership (RTP) guidance for membership, produced by the Scottish Government, RTP’s appoint their own Non-Councillor Members.
-SEStran aim to produce a gender balance for non-executive appointments on the Board, in line with the final requirements of Scottish Government Gender Balance on Public Boards Bill and the voluntary One Scotland 50/50 pledge, and will consult with a range of equalities organisations to ensure that the application process is not exclusionary.
-We have benefited from advice from Changing the Chemistry (CtC) to seek to make our application process and forms more inclusive to a wider range of applicants and will continue to seek to continuously improve our procedures and processes.
+SEStran aim to produce a gender balance for non-executive appointments on the Board, in line with the requirements of Scottish Government Gender Balance on Public Boards (Scotland) Act 2018and will continue to consult with a range of equalities organisations to ensure that any future application process is not exclusionary.
+SEStran have benefited from advice from Changing the Chemistry (CtC) to make our application process and forms more inclusive to a wider range of applicants and will continue to seek to continuously improve our procedures and processes.

 The RTP membership guidance states that non-councillor members should bring a range of benefits to the work of the RTP such as: